sqlbot/dtsl-mysql/README.md

 ----

 The rest of this is a draft.
-Still deciding on how to organize the documentation,
+Still deciding on how to organize the documentation.

 #### Read this, first.